Saopha: Ahom kingdom

-The Ahom kingdom (Merng Dern;:𑜉𑜢𑜤𑜂𑜫: 𑜓𑜢𑜤𑜃𑜫) used Chaopha as a title for their kings.
-The swargodeu was the Assamese equivalent translation of Chaopha which also means lord of the haven in Assamese.
+The Ahom kingdom (Möng Dön: 𑜉𑜢𑜤𑜂𑜫: 𑜓𑜢𑜤𑜃𑜫) used Chaopha as a title for their kings.
+The Swargodeu (Assamese: স্বৰ্গদেউ) was the Assamese equivalent translation of Chaopha which also means Lord of the Heaven in Assamese.
 The first ruler and establisher Sukaphaa used Chao-pha and Chao-lung (lit.
-'Great lord') as honourable prefixes.
+'Great Lord') as honourable prefixes.

 China

 The term was also used for the rulers of some Tai polities in what is now China's Yunnan Province.
 In the Ming dynasty, Chinese Dai Tusi chief attached Pha (法) after the name, but they don't use the term when they contact with official.
 The imperial court also doesn't use the term when refer their name.